Law School Case Brief

 When pregnancy is a significant fact in the litigation, the normal 266-day human gestation period is so short that the pregnancy will come to term before the usual appellate process is complete.
 If that termination makes a case moot, pregnancy litigation seldom will survive much beyond the trial stage, and appellate review will be effectively denied.
 The law should not be that rigid.
 Pregnancy often comes more than once to the same woman, and in the general population, if man is to survive, it will always be with us.
 Pregnancy provides a classic justification for a conclusion of nonmootness.
 It truly could be capable of repetition, yet evading review.

-Roe, a pregnant single woman, brought a class action lawsuit in federal district court challenging the constitutionality of the Texas criminal abortion laws, which proscribed procuring or attempting an abortion except on medical advice for the purpose of saving the mother's life.
-Hallford, a licensed physician, who had two state abortion prosecutions pending against him, was permitted to intervene.
-The Doe plaintiffs, a childless married couple, the wife not being pregnant, separately attacked the laws, basing alleged injury on the future possibilities of contraceptive failure, pregnancy, unpreparedness for parenthood, and impairment of the wife's health.
-A three-judge district court, which consolidated the actions, held that Roe and Hallford, and members of their classes, had standing to sue and presented justiciable controversies.
-Ruling that declaratory relief was warranted, the court declared the abortion statutes void as vague and overbroadly infringing those plaintiffs' Ninth and Fourteenth Amendment rights.
-The court ruled the Does' complaint not justiciable.
-Appellants directly appealed to the Supreme Court of the United States on the injunctive rulings, and appellee cross-appealed from the District Court's grant of declaratory relief to Roe and Hallford.
+Plaintiff Roe, a pregnant single woman, brought a class action challenging the constitutionality of the Texas criminal abortion laws, which proscribed procuring or attempting an abortion except on medical advice for the purpose of saving the mother's life.
+Hallford, a licensed physician who had two state abortion prosecutions pending against him, was permitted to intervene.
+The Does, a childless married couple, separately attacked the laws, basing alleged injury on the future possibilities of contraceptive failure, pregnancy, unpreparedness for parenthood, and impairment of the wife's health.
+A three-judge federal district court, which consolidated the actions, held that Roe and Hallford, and members of their classes, had standing to sue and presented justiciable controversies.
+Ruling that declaratory, though not injunctive, relief was warranted, the court declared the abortion statutes void as vague and overbroadly infringing the complainants’ Ninth and Fourteenth Amendment rights.
+On the other hand, the court ruled that the Does' complaint was not justiciable.

 Access the full text case